karstenw/FileMaker-DDR-Splitter/README.md

 ```
 This will create a folder named "Exports" at the ```Summary.xml```level.

 Inside Exports for each database file this will create a folder with the database name.
-More precise: tje xml filename without the extension.
+More precise: the xml filename without the extension.

 Inside the database folder (drumroll) there will be up to 6 subfolders, namely Assets, Basetables, Filereferences, Layouts, Relationships & Scripts.